Advanced Kids 2 Day Course

 - What Protective gear is recommended?
 A Helmet is an essential and mandatory piece of kit.
 Gloves and knee pads are highly recommended.
 Other types of body armour can be used as you see fit although there is a strong emphasis in the session on riding to your ability and saying in control even when applying new techniques to more challenging terrain.

-- What ages is the club suitable for?
-The course is recommended for 13-16 year olds but we advise contacting our coach ([email protected]) if you are unsure whether this course would be to easy or difficult for your child.
+- What ages is the course suitable for?
+The course is recommended for 13-16 year olds but we advise contacting our coach (firstname.lastname@example.org) if you are unsure whether this course would be to easy or difficult for your child.

 - Does the course include uplift?
 Yes!

-Below are some guidelines on the difficulty of our courses, it is a designed to ensure you do not book on a course that is too difficult for you.
+Below are some guidelines on the difficulty of our courses, it is designed to ensure you do not book on a course that is too difficult for you.

 These are the minimum requirements to ensure that the group functions effectively.
-If your skills are above the minimum requirement you can still book on and learn a lot from the course.
+If your skills are above the minimum requirement you can still book on and learn a lot from a course.
 For example you may ride black runs weekly but have a skills gap regarding corners.
 Carving Corners is an intermediate course and is therefore suitable for you as an advanced rider.